Shell invocation

 in front of his name (thus the shell will be called

-).
+-bash or -zsh).
 Some shells (like bash) allow command

 line argument to fake login shells.